Jet Substructure at the Large Hadron Collider: A Review of Recent Advances in Theory and Machine Learning: Machine Learning

-Machine learning does not replace physical intuition; on the contrary, it is a powerful tool to improve our understanding of jets.
-In order to extract this information from neural networks, it is important to augment a study of raw performance gains with an investigation into what features of the data are learned by the networks.
-For example, most of Ref.~\cite{deOliveira:2015xxd} is spent documenting a series of diagnostics that one can run to help visualize what information is learned by the network.
+Validating classifier performance in data is critical to build confidence in the power of deep learning techniques.
+Understanding what the networks are learning is also important for robustness (and perhaps teaching the physicist something new!), because it is usually only possible to calibrate/validate classifiers in a limited kinematic range.
+For example, Ref.~\cite{deOliveira:2015xxd} provides a list of diagnostic tests that one can run to help visualize what information is learned by convolutional neural networks (though some are applicable more generally).
 That list\footnote{Some of these items were also covered in Ref.~\cite{Almeida:2015jua}.} is summarized here: